 The Revised Pay As You Earn Plan, nicknamed the REPAYE plan, is a bit of a mixed bag for married couples.
-For some, it is a huge benefit, potentially saving hundreds of dollars each month.
+For some, it is a considerable benefit, potentially saving hundreds of dollars each month.
 For others, it might seem like a good deal, but it could be a huge mistake.

 In the student loan world, there are two types of couples.
-There are mixed, where one spouse has federal student loans and the other does not.
-There are also couple where both spouses have federal student loans.
+The first type is mixed, where one spouse has federal student loans and the other does not.
+The second type is couples where both spouses have federal student loans.